 |

-Select Tasks | If the "Allow triggering tasks from the interface table on this data source" is selected, you can select which tasks can be started from the interface table on this data source. |
+If Allow triggering tasks via the interface table on this data source is enabled, you can select which tasks can be triggered from the interface table for this data source. |

-Allow sending messages to Slack from the interface table in this data source |
+Enable sending messages to Slack from the interface table on this data source |

 INSERT INTO sqlmessenger_intf

-Tips: In the send_to field, you can enter the member's Member ID, or member's email address, or a channel name (preceded by a "#" for channel names).
-Note: If you enter an email address or a channel name, SQLMessenger will look up the email address or channel name in the locally cached Slack member list to obtain their Member ID.
-Therefore, when there are changes to the workspace member information, you need to promptly import the updated member list into the SQLMessenger system.
-Click here for more details. |
+Tips: In the send_to field, you can specify a Member ID, a member email address, or a channel name (prefix with #).
+Note: When using an email address or channel name, SQLMessenger resolves it to a Member ID from the locally cached Slack member list.
+If workspace member information changes, re-import the updated member list into SQLMessenger.
+Click here for details. |

-Select the apps to send message to Slack | Specify which Slack apps this data source can use to send messages.
-It is allowed by default to use any Slack App or Webhook in the system. |
+Specify which Slack apps this data source can use to send messages.
+By default, all Slack apps and webhooks in the system are allowed. |

-Scan the interface table every xx second(s) | Set the interval in seconds for reading new requests from the interface tables.
-The default is to read every 60 seconds. |
+Set the interval (in seconds) for polling new requests from the interface table.
+The default interval is 60 seconds. |

-The workflow of the External Interface
+The Workflow of the External Interface

-If the "External Interface" feature is enabled, the system will create the following interface tables on the corresponding data source:
+If the External Interface feature is enabled, the system creates the following interface tables for the corresponding data source:

 sqlmessenger_intf |